PACO-CPU/minimal-mistakes/_docs/021-creating-application.md

 }
 ```

-An approx decorator can take key/value pairs, which further describe how a variable can be approximated.
-For example: neglect_amount=2 tells the compiler that the least 2 significant bits can be neglected during an operation.
-If we take a look at the following code snippet from the gauss() function
+An approx decorator can have key/value pairs, which further describe how a variable can be approximated.
+For example: neglect_amount=2 indicates that the compiler has to neglect the least 2 significant bits during an operation.
+If we take a look at the following code snippet from the gauss function,

 ```c
 long approx(neglect_amount=2 inject=1 relax=1)intermediate_data;